Crockpot Fish Chowder – Creamy Slow Cooker Recipe

 For a lighter variation use skim milk or a plant-based milk alternative.

-If you try this recipe, I’d really appreciate a star rating or review in the comments below!
+If you try this recipe, I’d really appreciate a star rating on the recipe card or review in the comments below!
+Also, if you have any questions, leave them in the comments below and I’ll answer them!

 creamy fish chowder in bowl with spoon, enlarged to show texture